top of page

 Jenelle Hilsen

 The fourth trimester refers to the first three months after childbirth, and often feels like it’s the trimester no one talks about enough.
-During this time, our body is recovering from pregnancy and childbirth, and our baby is adjusting to life outside the womb.
+During this time, our body is recovering from pregnancy and childbirth, and our baby is adjusting to life in the real world.
 There’s a lot going on.
 It’s a phase marked by growth, bonding, and plenty of change—not just ourselves and our baby, but for everyone including others in our family.

 Physical Recovery